rmkrupp/cards/ROADMAP.md

    - [ ] implement state tracking (i.e. a counter) in the game object and flag state-changing commands as they come back from the parser

-   - [ ] save logs and metadata to save game files
+   - [ ] save logs, bundles, and metadata to save game files

 ### Tools